-The Western Oregon University (WOU) mission statement, which was adopted by the Board of Trustees (pp 6-7) in 2017, describes our commitment to student success.
+The Western Oregon University (WOU) mission statement, which was adopted by the Board of Trustees in 2017, describes our commitment to student success.
 This comprehensive mission was developed through a collaborative strategic planning process, which included committee and town hall meetings over a 9-month period.

 We unanimously believe that student success is achieved through transformative education and personalized support.
 Education is transformative when students are positioned as agents in the learning community.
 This requires teaching and learning that is designed to empower learners to find coherence between school and the world beyond the classroom and to make informed decisions and take actions as individuals and as community members, both locally and globally.
 Support is personalized when individuals in the institution go above and beyond meeting the needs of a learner.
 Delivering personalized support means adding a familiar human touch to every interaction, reducing barriers, and continually adjusting to meet a learner's specific needs, abilities, and expectations.
-We also evaluate our decisions through lenses focused on diversity, equity, access, and inclusion; recognizing the complex and unique needs of students as individuals help the faculty and staff provide genuine support.